 The bowhead whale is a large marine mammal found in Arctic and Subarctic waters.
 Like all whales, it is a member of Cetacea, the animal group that also contains dolphins and porpoises.

-With a maximum weight of around 100 (metric) tonnes, the bowhead whale is one of the heaviest species of whale in the world.
+With a maximum weight of around 100 (metric) tonnes (that’s 220,462 pounds!) the bowhead whale is one of the heaviest species of whale in the world.
 It vies for the title of ‘second-largest living whale’ with the similarly-sized right whales, and the longer – but slimmer fin whale.

 The bowhead whale is a ‘baleen whale’.
 Despite their large size, baleen whales feed on small animals and plankton.
 Their upper jaws are equipped with comb-like structures called baleen plates.
 These act like giant sieves, filtering the whales’ food from the seawater.